 “The old queen went to the bedroom, took the bedding off the bedstead, and set a single pea below twenty eider-down mattresses.
 ‘Now we’ll find out if this is a real princess!’ the old queen then exclaimed”― Hans Christian Anderson

-The Falcon Nest is the Main House’s second bedroom.
-The smaller footprint is more than balanced by the room’s expansive views up the Tyflos Valley to Crete’s southern mountains, either from the large private balcony embracing the southeast and southwest sides of the Main House, or directly from the room’s antique maple bed through a pair of French balcony doors.
-With the balcony available for morning coffees or evening glasses of wine, this is a perfect room for an intimate couple or lone traveler who wants to balance time with the larger group against moments where they alone can enjoy the moon or sun rising.
+The Falcon’s Nest balances its smaller footprint with expansive views up the Tyflos Valley to Crete’s southern mountains, either from the large private balcony embracing the southeast and southwest sides of the Main House, or directly from the room’s antique maple bed through a pair of French balcony doors.
+With the balcony available for morning coffees or evening glasses of wine, this is a perfect room for a guest couple or lone guest who wants to balance time with the larger group against moments where they alone can enjoy the moon’s or sun’s rise.

-The Griffon’s Nest rests within the Main House’s dramatic hand-hewn stone turret, looking southwest, across an endless series of olive groves, the raw Gramvousa peninsula, and the Aegean Sea.
-With chambers at two levels, and with a bespoke single bed built into the upper loft’s circle of windows, the room offers the height, views and seclusion preferred by its cliff-dwelling, namesake bird.
-The lower studio’s wide writing desk, like the bed in the upper chamber, has been built into the turret’s curve of windows, and provides similarly spectacular scenes of sea and sunsets, but is also a perfect space for a student or professional who needs to balance vacation or program time with tasks and work connections.
+The Griffon’s Nest is a two-level chamber resting within the Main House’s dramatic hand-hewn stone turret.
+At both levels its southwest view is dramatic, falling across an expanse of olive groves to where the cliffs of Gramvousa Peninsula plunge into the Aegean Sea.
+With a bespoke single bed built into the upper loft’s circle of windows, and a wide custom writing desk embraced by the windows in the studio below, the room offers the height, views and seclusion preferred by the cliff-dwelling bird after which it is named.
 The Griffon’s Nest also has direct access to the Main House’s roof terrace, a perfect place to go before the rest of the house wakes or after all are abed, when the morning light or stars will sparkle and call.
-The studio level also provides the space and privacy to add a portable bed and double the room’s occupancy—perfect for a close travelling friend, or family sibling.
+The studio level also provides the space and privacy to add a portable bed and double the room’s occupancy—perfect for two guests who are close friends or siblings.

-The estate does offer one selection, the Koukouvayia Suite, whose features demand its own category, distinct from even the Premium Rooms cited above.
+Finally, Villa Koukouvayia does offer one selection, the Koukouvayia Suite, whose size & luxurious features demand its own category, distinct from even the Premium Rooms cited above.